1. Support home

 analyze datalog screenshot

-The experimental methodology consists in adjusting parameters and observing how the process reacts.
-More detail here.
+The methodology consists of adjusting parameters and observing how the process reacts.
+More details about methodology here.
+However, it is important to note, that...

-The second piece is what you see coming out of the machine.
+The third piece is what you see coming out of the machine: the output, the material, the physical evidence, the filament.

-• setpoint : target value that you selected in the Settings menu
+• setpoint: target value that you selected in Settings in the FM main menu

 analyze datalog temperature

-After adjusting the setpoint on one heater, please wait for 20min at least before changing the setpoint again.
+After adjusting the setpoint on one Heater, please wait for at least 20 minutes before changing the setpoint again.

-It gives an indication of the pressure inside the barrel.
+The motor current (MC, Extruder Current) gives an indication of the pressure inside the barrel.
 The more difficult it is for the screw to rotate, the higher the current.
 However, this does not mean that you want a current as low as possible.
 Some pressure is needed for good melting and stable pushing.
-A balance must be found.

 analyze datalog motor current

-Big sudden spikes in the motor current might indicate inconsistent feeding/melting (premature melting, heterogeneous particle size,...).
+Big sudden spikes in the motor current might indicate inconsistent feeding/melting (early melting, heterogeneous particle size (as opposed to homogeneous), etc...).

 This is the main quality indicator.

-The goal is to keep the filament thickness between the tolerance lines (typically +/- 100 micrometers, though each printer has its own range).
+The goal is to keep the filament thickness between the tolerance lines.
+The tolerances are typically measured as +/- 100 micrometers, however each 3d Printer has its own range, and it is important to validate the quality of your filament with the printer you intend to use.

 analyze datalog thickness